What Does A Producer Do In Movies?

 Line Producer

-The line producer works closely with other production team members, such as the production supervisor or production manager.
+The line producer works closely with other production team members, such as the production supervisor or manager.

 Supervising Producer